Getting around Bristol

 Cycling is one of the cheapest and easiest ways to get around town.
 Try Better by Bike to plan your route.

-There are cycle stands throughout the campus and many of the residences have secure cycle sheds.
+There is cycle parking throughout the campus and many of the residences have locked cycle parking facilities.

 We run initiatives to support and encourage cycling, including free cycle training and a free cycle clinic to keep your bike in good order.